 Have you hear about new rising star called Japandi interior design?

-One of the most popular minimalist trends over the past few years is called Japandi.
-If you’re someone who wants a more cultural design pattern with modern twist, this is for you.
+One of the most popular minimalist trends over the past few years, called Japandi is for someone who wants a more cultural design pattern with modern twist.

 As the name suggests, Japandi is a mixture of traditional minimalistic Japanese and more modern Scandinavian design.